vladaeloaiei/search-engine/README.md

-# search-engine
+# search-engine-service
-Backend microservice for processing search queries and providing the result
+Backend microservices for processing search queries and providing the result